 Working on a crypto project that needs both?

-Most SEO foundations are closer to GEO-ready than their owners realise.
+In our experience most SEO foundations are closer to GEO-ready than their owners realise.
 A short audit usually shows what is missing and what already works.

 Talk to David